Build on iOS

 Link to section

-2. Add a build phase to your target
+2. Add a run script in the build phases for your target

-1. On the Build Phases tab for your application target, click the + button (at the top left of the pane).
+1. On the Build Phases tab for your application target, choose the + button (at the top left of the pane).

 3. Paste the following into the editor panel of the new run script: